-It's essential to pay attention to tone because, when we communicate in writing, tone can be hard to convey.
+It's important to pay attention to tone because, especially when we communicate in writing, tone can be hard to convey.
 If someone's confused about your message's content, they'll ask you follow-up questions.
 But people don't often give each other feedback about tone.
-Someone will rarely say, "Your email came off as a little hostile.
+It's rare that someone will say, "Your email came off as a little hostile.
 Did you intend that?"
 Without you knowing it, tone miscommunications can negatively impact your relationships with coworkers, bosses and clients.

 This chapter will also tackle wordiness.
 Wordy or imprecise writing is responsible for a lot of lost productivity in the workplace.
 In one survey of 547 business professionals, 81% said that "poorly written material wastes a lot of their time."
 (Bernoff, 2016, para.
 4).
-So, learning to write clearly and concisely can give you a huge advantage.
+So, learning how to write clearly and concisely can give you a huge advantage.